Get the App

 When Willpower Isn’t Invited

-isn’t invited here.
+Willpower isn’t invited here.

-would only
+Pushing would only strain the hinge.

-This door
+This door opens differently— or later.

-Let effort
+Let effort rest.

-doesn’t always
+Progress doesn’t always respond to force.

-it responds
+Sometimes it responds to permission.

 Decouple effort from progress with DojoWell.